The Future Firefighter Podcast

 "I can’t help but tell you that it’s all about the mentorship.
 Without the direction and guidance of those who have come before us, there is no way that either one of us would be here.
 The main message I want to relay to everyone is this, we can’t do this job alone.
 Whether you are a woman or a man, you are going to need the advice and the guidance that we all need in every profession to succeed and thrive." – Assistant Chief Nicol Juratovac

 In my fire service career, I have worked many different shift schedules.
-When I first started as a volunteer, I signed up for 24-hour shifts on a Kelly Schedule as a paid reserve.
+When I started as a volunteer, I signed up for 24-hour shifts on a Kelly Schedule as a paid reserve.
 About a year later, I received the opportunity to be a wildland firefighter and transitioned to the 72-hour shift schedule.
 As a wildland firefighter, I soon discovered what strike team deployments were, which involved chasing campaign fires all over the State of California.
-The next shift assignment I worked was a little different, and it was a rotating 12-hour schedule between day-night shifts.
+The next shift assignment I worked on was a little different, and it was a rotating 12-hour schedule between day-night shifts.
 My body never knew what time it was, and I learned that I could sleep just about anytime during the day.

 My last shift assignment was more common, called the 48/96 schedule, working two straight days in a row.
 This assignment is known as the “commuter schedule,” and I was indeed a commuter for three years.
 My residence was three hours one way from my duty station, and this commute made it extremely difficult working in a very busy system.
 On this schedule, I drove my personal vehicle three hours to work, and I was driving the fire engine for a total of 24-48 hours at work.
 There were some nights where you were known as the “Sleepless Knights,” and you didn’t get any rest while on duty.
 I would drive home after my shift and sleep a full day once I got back home.